syncfusion/blazor-docs/src/charts/range-selector/labels.md

 ---
-title: " Labels in Blazor Range Selector component | Syncfusion "
+title: " Labels in the Blazor Range Selector component | Syncfusion "

 component: "Range Selector"

-description: "Learn here all about labels in Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
+description: "Learn here all about the labels in Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
 ---

-# Labels in Blazor Range Selector (SfRangeNavigator)
+# Labels in the Blazor Range Selector (SfRangeNavigator)

 ## Multi-level labels

 The multi-level labels for the Range Selector can be enabled by setting the [`EnableGrouping`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_EnableGrouping) property to **true**.
-This is restricted to the datetime axis alone.
+This is restricted to the DateTime axis alone.

 {% aspTab template="range-navigator/label/multi", sourceFiles="multi.razor" %}